munafaizatun/Land-Use-Classification/README.md

 These findings support the formulation of spatial strategies aligned with Law No. 26 of 2007 on Spatial Planning and offer valuable insights for guiding urban development around academic hubs.

-The complete analysis and detailed discussion of this study have been published in the following journal article: [Access the Journal Publication Here](https://journal.ummat.ac.id/index.php/jtam/article/view/29683)
+The complete analysis and detailed discussion of this study have been published in the following journal article: [Access the Journal Publication](https://journal.ummat.ac.id/index.php/jtam/article/view/29683)